Optimal enzyme rhythms in cells: Fitness functions for dynamic metabolic states

-\myparagraph{Fitness effects of periodic perturbations} Now we consider optimal adaptations to periodic perturbations.
-We assume that all parameters oscillate around their reference values:
+\myparagraph{Fitness effects of periodic perturbations} Now we consider such an enzyme-optimal state $(\xvref,\evref)$ as our reference state, apply periodic perturbations, and search for optimal adaptations of our enzyme profiles.
+We assume that all parameters show sine-wave oscillations around their reference values:

-In a second-order approximation, these perturbations may shift the average metabolic state and the average fitness.
-The time average of a variable $\ys$ can be expanded, using Eq.~(\ref{eq:deltayexpansion}), as
+In a second-order approximation, these perturbations will shift the average state and the average fitness.
+The time average of a state variable $\ys$ can be expanded, using Eq.~(\ref{eq:deltayexpansion}), as

-When assigning fitness values to enzyme profiles $\uv(t)$, we can choose between two types of fitness functionals.
-In the \emph{state-averaged fitness functional}, we apply the fitness function (\ref{eq:fitness0}) to the time-averaged state:
+To characterise possible enzyme profiles $\esymbolv(t)$ by a fitness score, we define a fitness functional.
+In \emph{state-average fitness functionals}, we assume a slow realisation of fitness effects: the fitness function (\ref{eq:fitness0}) is applied to the time-averaged state:

-In the \emph{fitness-averaged fitness functional}, we first apply the fitness function (\ref{eq:fitness0}) and then take the time average:
+In \emph{fitness-average fitness functionals}, we assume an immediate realisation of fitness effects: we evaluate the fitness function (\ref{eq:fitness0}) in each moment and take the time average:

-In more general fitness functionals, the fitness would be evaluated on specific time scales\footnote{In a functional $F=\langle f(\int K(t-t')\,\ysv(t')\,\md t') \rangle_t$, state variables $\ys(t$) are convoluted with a kernel function (temporal width $\tau$), a fitness function is applied, and the resulting fitness values are averaged over time.}.
-Based on our fitness function and our fitness functional ($\Ftemp^{\rm (S)}$ or $\Ftemp^{\rm (F)}$), we can now compute the fitness effects of parameter rhythms.
-Given a periodic perturbation of external concentrations $x_{j}$ and enzyme activities $u_{l}$, the resulting fitness change can be approximated by a quadratic function of the amplitude vectors $\xvt$ and $\uvt$.
-The synergy matrices (which determine this quadratic function) can be computed from the periodic response coefficients and the fitness derivatives.
-For the state-averaged fitness Eq.~(\ref{eq:averagingmethod2}), they read
+There also exist more general functionals which evaluate fitness on a specific time scale.
+In a functional $F=\langle f(\int K(t-t')\,\ysv(t')\,\md t') \rangle_t$, the state variables $\ys(t$) are convolved with a kernel function (temporal width $\tau$), a fitness function is applied, and the resulting fitness values are averaged over time.
+State-averaged and fitness-averaged fitness functions are special cases of this general functional.
+Given our fitness function (\ref{eq:fitness0}) and type of functional ($\Ftemp^{\rm (S)}$ or $\Ftemp^{\rm (F)}$), we can compute the fitness effects of parameter oscillations.
+Periodic perturbations of external concentrations $x_{j}$ and enzyme activities $u_{l}$ lead to fitness changes that can be approximated by a quadratic function of $\xvt$ and $\evt$.
+The synergy matrices (containing curvatures of this quadratic function) can be computed from periodic response coefficients and fitness derivatives.
+For the state-average fitness $\Ftemp^{\rm (S)}$, Eq.~(\ref{eq:averagingmethod2}), they read

-For the fitness-averaged fitness Eq.~(\ref{eq:averagingmethod1}), they contain additional terms:
+For the fitness-average fitness $\Ftemp^{\rm (F)}$, Eq.~(\ref{eq:averagingmethod1}), they contain additional terms: